 In my experience, I’ve found that just establishing goals isn’t the best way to give a new employee an idea of what you want from them because you’re only giving them half the picture.

 What you need to do to complete the picture and get better results is define what failure looks like for this position.
 That’s right, you heard me correctly.
 You need a fail list.
-Sometimes things are easier to understand when you look at the flip side.
+Sometimes things are easier to understand when you look at the flip side of success.
 I firmly believe that by defining failure you can better ensure success with both your management team and employees alike.

-How to Create Your Own Fail List:
+How to Create the Fail List:

 Whenever I’m coaching someone who is hiring or creating a new position, one of the first questions I ask is: What does failure feel like to you, as the boss, regarding this position?